 Upon completion of the program, students will take a certification exam which is an industry recognized credential.

-Selection for the Surgical Technology program is on a first-come, first-served basis.
-This is based on submission of the requirements outlined in the Surgical Technology Book.
+Selection for the Surgical Services program is on a first-come, first-served basis.
+This is based on submission of the requirements outlined in the Surgical Services Book.